UPPMAX/UPPMAX-documentation/docs/cluster_guides/dardel_migration.md

     recreate the file ownerships as they were before you transfered the files, even if your UPPMAX project has already been deleted.

+???- question "How to fix `WARNING: files with uncompressed file extensions above the threshold detected`"
+    It looks for files with file endings matching common uncompressed file formats, like `.fq`, `.sam`, `.vcf`, `.txt`.
+If the combined file size of these files are above a threshold it will trigger the warning.
+Most programs that uses these formats can also read the compressed version of them.

+    Examples of how to compress common formats:

+    ```bash
+    # fastq/fq/fasta/txt
+    gzip file.fq

+    # vcf
+    bgzip file.vcf

+    # sam
+    samtools view -b file.sam > file.bam
+    # when the above command is completed successfully:
+    # rm file.sam
+    ```

+    For examples on how to compress other file formats, use an internet search engine to look for
+    ```
+    how to compress <insert file format name> file

+???- question "How to fix `WARNING: Total number of files, or number of files in a single directory`"

+    If a project consists of many small files it will decrease the data transfer speed, as there is an overhead cost to starting and stopping each file transfer.
+A way around this is to pack all the small files into a single `tar` archive, so that it only has to start and stop a single time.

+    Example of how to pack a folder and all files in it into a single `tar` archive.

+    ```bash
+    ### on uppmax

+    # pack it
+    tar -czvf folder.tar.gz /path/to/folder

+    # the the command above finished without error messages and you have a folder.tar.gz file that seems about right in size,
+    rm -r /path/to/folder

 #### 5.3 Generate script

 In this third step, the [Slurm](slurm.md) script is created.